Idecabtagene vicleucel: History

 The safety and efficacy of idecabtagene vicleucel were evaluated in a multicenter study of 127 people with relapsed (myeloma that returns after completion of treatment) and refractory (myeloma that does not respond to treatment) multiple myeloma who received at least three prior lines of antimyeloma therapies; 88% had received four or more prior lines of therapies.
 Efficacy was evaluated in 100 people who received idecabtagene vicleucel in the dose range of 300 to 460 ×106 CAR-positive T cells.
 Overall, 72% of people partially or completely responded to the treatment.
 Of those studied, 28% of people showed complete response—or disappearance of all signs of multiple myeloma—to idecabtagene vicleucel, and 65% of this group remained in complete response to the treatment for at least twelve months.

-The U.S. Food and Drug Administration (FDA) granted the application for idecabtagene vicleucel breakthrough therapy and orphan drug designations.
+The US Food and Drug Administration (FDA) granted the application for idecabtagene vicleucel breakthrough therapy and orphan drug designations.
 The FDA granted approval of Abecma to Celgene Corporation, a Bristol-Myers Squibb Company.